-This plan is compliant with Michelle's Law, effective January 1, 2010.
+To the extent required by the law, this plan is compliant with Michelle's Law, effective January 1, 2010.
 Under Michelle's Law, this plan must continue to provide coverage to a "dependent child" if the child takes a leave of absence from a postsecondary educational institution, or has a change in enrollment status, that:

-- 1) begins when the student is suffering from a serious injury or illness; - 2) is medically necessary (as confirmed in a written communication from the student's treating physician); and - 3) causes the child to lose student status for purposes of coverage under the plan.
+- 1) Begins when the student is suffering from a serious injury or illness; - 2) Is medically necessary (as confirmed in a written communication from the student's treating physician); and - 3) Causes the child to lose student status for purposes of coverage under the plan.